-The Authority proposes to update the Guidance Note by introducing governance and internal control requirements on the use of the SBA with the following details:
+The Authority proposes to introduce governance and internal control requirements on the use of the SBA with the following details:

-- The board shall approve the initial use of the SBA and any major changes thereafter.
-Major changes should be defined in advance, or where not defined, a second-line opinion should be sought at the time of the change on whether the change requires board or board committee approval; - 2.
-The board and management shall be responsible for ensuring the ongoing appropriateness of the design and operations of the SBA model and that the SBA model continues to be appropriate for the insurer; - 3.
+- 1. The board shall approve the initial use of the SBA and any major changes thereafter.
+Major changes should be defined in advance within the SBA model change policy, or where not defined, a second-line opinion should be sought at the time of the change on whether the change requires board or board committee approval; - 2.
+The board shall be responsible for ensuring the ongoing appropriateness of the design and operations of the SBA model and that the SBA model continues to be appropriate for the insurer; - 3.
 There shall be an appropriate and suitably constituted committee(s) to effectively challenge new and ongoing model use, model and assumption change approval, and use and reporting of model output.
 Model validation reports should also be discussed at the committees' level; - 4.
 The insurer shall implement policies to guide its model risk management activities as part of the overall risk management framework.
-At a minimum, an insurer shall have a model risk management policy and a data quality policy.
+At a minimum, an insurer shall have a model risk management policy, a model change policy and a data quality policy.
+The model change and data quality policies can be standalone or part of the model risk management policy.
 The policies should cover all model risk management and data aspects, including but not limited to data storage and quality, model development, model testing, model use, model change, validation, documentation, model outsourcing, reporting and governance.
-Other documentation, such as standards, processes and procedures, could be considered, if appropriate and proportionate, to support the implementation of the policies; - Roles of the control functions shall be clearly defined concerning the development, use, ongoing maintenance, monitoring and review, validation and reporting of results and risks of the SBA model; - A mechanism to identify and prevent conflicts of interest shall be in place and addressed in the model's governance framework, including clear guidance on reporting lines, allocation of responsibilities and escalation paths within the insurer and to the Authority, as necessary; - 7.
-Insurers shall ensure the systems, infrastructure and resources in place are adequate;
+Other documentation, such as standards, processes and procedures, could be considered, if appropriate and proportionate, to support the implementation of the policies;